zowe/zowe-install-packaging/containers/conformance.md

   +- README.md
 ```

 - `/licenses` folder holds all license related files.
-It should include at least the license information for current application.
+It MUST include at least the license information for current application.
 It's recommended to include a license notice file for all pedigree dependencies.
 All licenses files must be in UTF-8 encoding.
 - `/component/README.md` provides information about the application for end-user.

 These file(s) and folder(s) are recommended: